 Read more on Google Ads keywords management:

-Disorganised ads hinder campaign management.
+When it comes to Google PPC management, disorganised ads hinder campaign management.
 That's why you need Ad Groups.

-They structure your ads under a common theme, allowing you more freedom and focus.
+These structure your ads under a common theme, allowing you more freedom and focus.

 Rather than promoting everything simultaneously, you focus on one product, demographic or event.

 Concentrating on a single area will bring out the best in your ads.
 You can make them more personable and attract more customers, increasing clicks and conversions.

 There's also Quality Score to consider.
 Implementing Ad Groups can actually improve your Quality Score which, in turn, improves ranking with lower CPCs (cost-per-clicks).

 The right ad groups get your adverts onto better searches and for a much lower price.
 The perfect Google Ads budgeting companion.